Welcome to our Home Learning page, Year 4!

 Week beginning 14th September…

 I have attached the recent Schofield and Sims entry test which we have recently attempted.
-Please practice some questions which you find difficult.
+Please practise some questions which you find difficult.
 Please do not worry!
 These are all the things we will be covering in Maths this year.

 Week beginning 21st September…